moe-Ali/DevOps_project/README.md

 - From project settings select configure webhook then create a webhook with anyname and the url: http://{your jenkins private ip}:8080/sonarqube-webhook

 #### on github
-- create a webhook from the forked repo to your jenkins ip
+- create a webhook from the forked repo to your jenkins ip.